verifyas/contract/README.md

 The contracts are stored in the folder marked 'contracts'.
 In the folder, there are currently two files - one named Migration.sol and one named Purchase.sol.
 Migration.sol is generated and internally used by Truffle.
 Purchase.sol is the smart contract currently under development.

-The migrations are internally used by Truffle to deploy the contracts to the network.
+The migrations are stored in the folder marked 'migrations'.
+In the folder, there are currently two files, both of which are numbered.
+The one marked with the number one is generated and internally used by Truffle.
+The one marked with the number two is used to deploy the smart contract to the ganache-cli test server.

-Unit tests are stored in the folder marked 'tests'.
-They follow the Truffle testing specification and are run by Truffle.
+The unit tests are stored in the folder marked 'test'.
+In the folder, there is currently one file - purchase.js.
+It contains several unit tests to run against the smart contract.
+The unit tests follow the Truffle testing specification (which is based off of the Mocha testing specification).

 # Style Guidelines